VzxPLnHqr/sig-pow/README.md

 3. Brill Saton for mental gymnastics and code golfing with bitcoin script.

 ### Footnotes
-[^4]: [Marcolli M. & Throngren R., Thermodynamic Semirings](https://arxiv.org/abs/1108.2874) - Not exactly the same as we contemplate here, but interesting nonetheless.
+[^semiring_ref]: [Marcolli M. & Throngren R., Thermodynamic Semirings](https://arxiv.org/abs/1108.2874) - Not exactly the same as we contemplate here, but interesting nonetheless.

 [^recent_block]: Bitcoin block with hash (in hex) 000000000000000000080e3308aab615e86e4241e7d4ed4364500edd38aa90ac, when expressed in binary has 76 leading zeros.

+[^prob_dist_ref]: [This blog post](https://blog.eternitywall.com/content/20171212_Exact_Probabilities/) gives
+a calculation of the probability distribution for bitcoin (elliptic curve secp256k1) ecdsa signatures of a particular length, in bytes.
+[This worksheet](./ecdsa-sig-length-probability.worksheet.sc) contains a copy of the python code and some calculations.
+Note: we have not confirmed whether the distribution presented is correct, but simply assume it is for now.
+This assumption should be verified by any interested.

+[^schnorr_note]: This applies only to pre-taproot/pre-schnorr bitcoin, such as segwit_v0.
+Schnorr signatures in bitcoin are guaranteed
+                 to all be the same length.